supernova4869/s_mmpbsa/docs/introduction.rst

 Theoretical Innovations
 ----------

-s_mmpbsa has made the following improvements on the basis of the traditional MM/PB-SA method:
+s_mmpbsa has made the following improvements on the basis of the traditional MM-PBSA method:

 1. **Charge screening effect**: Considered the charge screening effect in biomolecular environments, improving the accuracy of polar interaction calculations (Reference: J. Chem.
 Inf.
 Model.
 2021, 61, 2454)